Best 3000W Solar Generator for Heavy-Duty Tool Charging

 The DELTA Pro 3 comes in at 113 lb, so mobility is a different conversation — this is a unit you position, not one you carry between floors.
 But for a crew that’s stationary for a full workday, the tradeoff is worth it.
 The 2600W solar input means a properly sized array can genuinely keep pace with daily draw, and expansion to 12kWh (with extra batteries) gives you enough reserve to run an extended shift without AC access.
 Its 5-year warranty also stands above the field.

 If your crew runs multiple platforms simultaneously — say, a compressor, two or three battery chargers, and a saw — and you want headroom instead of hard limits, the DELTA Pro 3 is the right call.
-Think of it as the unit you buy when you want to stop managing power and start working.
+Think of it as the unit you buy when you want to stop managing power and start working, as long as the 240V or hardwired side is set up with the proper approved equipment and qualified installation.

 Jackery Explorer 3000 Pro portable 3000W solar generator for mobile service crews